Saani Kaayidham: Plot

-In 1989, Ponni, a hardworking police constable without real higher-life aspirations, aims to ensure that her daughter Dhanam receives a good education and becomes a responsible person.
+In 1989, Ponni, a hardworking police constable with no higher aspirations, aims to ensure that her daughter Dhanam receives a good education and becomes a responsible person.
 Maari, Ponni's husband and a mill worker, aspires to break free from rampant caste issues and poverty in their village by getting involved in local elections.
 This leads to a minor conflict with one of the mill owner's relatives, and Maari soon gets fired.
-When Maari returns the next day to apologise and get his job back, Perumal, the mill owner, and his relatives, driven by their senseless casteism and misogyny, humiliate him and make derogatory remarks about Ponni.
+When Maari returns the next day to apologize and get his job back, Perumal, the mill owner, and his relatives, driven by their senseless casteism and misogyny, humiliate him and make derogatory remarks about Ponni.

-In retaliation, Maari humiliates Perumal and his relatives in return.
+In retaliation, Maari humiliates Perumal and his relatives.
 They feel shamed after a lower-caste person retaliates against them, whom they consider an inferior specimen.
 As a result, Perumal and his relatives burn down Ponni's house while her husband and daughter sleep inside.
-They sexually assault Ponni after her superior officer Deva leads her to them on false pretences.
-However, they leave Ponni alive since she is a policewoman and her death might lead to legal trouble for them.
+They sexually assault Ponni after her superior officer Deva leads her to them on false pretenses.
+However, they leave Ponni alive since she is a policewoman, and her death might lead to legal trouble for them.
 When Ponni seeks justice for Maari and Dhanam's deaths in court, the culprits use their influence and receive a minor sentence.
-After planning a scuffle, they leave to hide and escape with the help of Adv.
-Rani.
+After planning a scuffle, they leave to hide and escape with advocate Rani's help.
 Ponni, reeling from the incident, swears revenge on them.

 Ponni teams up with her half-brother Sangayya to seek vengeance against the upper-caste landlords.
-Ponni was not on good terms with Sangayya due to a past conflict between their mothers and they grew apart.
-Sangayya reconciles with Ponni due to a similar incident in his past and how he formed a close bond with Dhanam.
-The duo finds Rani in an abandoned building and Ponni finishes her.
-She also learns the locations of the men.
+Ponni was not on good terms with Sangayya due to a past conflict between their mothers, and they grew apart.
+Sangayya reconciles with Ponni because of a similar incident in his past and how he formed a close bond with Dhanam.
+The duo finds Rani in an abandoned building, and Ponni finishes her.
+She also learns the men's locations.
 Ponni and Sangayya torture Anbu and finish him.
-During this time, Perumal is hunted by his younger brother Giri, who was also in charge of helping the group hide in different areas, due to an inheritance dispute and lost his life.
+During this time, Perumal was hunted by his younger brother Giri, who was also in charge of helping the group hide in different areas, due to an inheritance dispute, and lost his life.
 Perumal's blind son Sudalai, whom the duo knew beforehand and was Dhanam's close friend, survived.
 Ponni and Sangayya find the man's body.